 Visitors can rent out a boat to enjoy the stillness of the town, with a historic castle just up the road to explore, too.
 It’s a truly blissful place, and nothing feels more continental than sitting with a cuppa in hand by the river in the mornings.
 Forget the North of Italy, we’re happy with Yorkshire this summer.

 The relaxed vibes of Italy on your wanderlust wishlist?
-A visit to Yorkshire Heart might just do the trick.
-A beautiful vineyard in the heart of North Yorkshire, the wonderful winery offers tours to guests throughout the year, where visitors can take in the views of the impressive vineyard, all the while tasting some fine, Yorkshire-made wines for themselves.
+A visit to Laurel Vines Vineyard and Winery might just do the trick.
+A beautiful vineyard in the heart of East Yorkshire, the wonderful winery offers tours to guests throughout the year, where visitors can take in the views of the impressive vineyard, all the while tasting some fine, Yorkshire-made wines for themselves.

 One of Yorkshire’s highly underrated beach destinations, driving over to Runswick Bay beach on a hot summer’s day is truly something.
 Just look at that view, for starters.